Posted on October 15, 2008 in alcohol and drug addiction

 So, Why Bring All of This Up?

 There is a direct correlation to depression and drug use, which is often not discussed.
 Many people who are depressed try to self-medicate via alcohol or drug use.
 And while depression is treatable via therapist sessions and/or prescribed medication, many of the prescribed medications actually end up causing more problems than there were to begin with since many prescribed medications are addictive.
+In order for substance abuse to be treated effectively, the underlying depression must be addressed just as effectively.
+This often means participating in a residential rehab program.

 Struggling with drug or alcohol addiction?